paulnyabaro/sidebar-menu-for-divi/README.md

 ## Support

-For support or inquiries, please contact the plugin author at [Mind to Matter](https://mind2matter.co/).
+For support or inquiries, please contact the plugin author at [Paul Nyabaro](https://www.paulnyabaro.com/).